There’s nothing I love quite like a mysterious charter flight, and this one checks all the boxes…

 Thai Airways’ flight to Alexandria, Louisiana

-Simple Flying notes that this past weekend a Thai Airways Boeing 777-300ER operated a roundtrip flight between Bangkok and Alexandria, Louisiana.
+This past weekend a Thai Airways Boeing 777-300ER operated a roundtrip flight between Bangkok and Alexandria, Louisiana.
 The flight, which had the flight numbers TG8096 (eastbound) and TG8097 (westbound), was operated by a seven year old aircraft with the registration code HS-TKQ.

 It operated the following routing, flying eastbound on October 2, and westbound on October 3: